Fairfax Military Divorce Lawyer

 How do you find a good military divorce lawyer?

 Military divorces are accompanied by additional complexities when determining how benefits and savings accounts will be divided moving forward.
 Look for a lawyer that has a reputation for efficiently resolving a range of divorce and family law cases…Both in and out of court.
-Great law firms will start your case out with a free consultation and offer you flat rate divorce services for greater peace of mind.
+Great law firms will start your case out with a consultation and offer you flat rate divorce services for greater peace of mind.

 Can my VA disability benefits be divided in a divorce?